 12. Eye Contact

-In this game, children stand in a circle and raise their arms then extend their index fingers.
-The group supervisor places a Hula-Hoop so that it rests on the tips of the children’s fingers.
+In this game, children stand in a circle and raise their arms with only their index fingers extended.
+The group supervisor places a hula hoop so that it rests on the tips of the children’s fingers.
 Children are told that they must maintain a fingertip on the hula hoop at all times, but are not allowed to hook their finger around it or otherwise hold the hoop; the hoop must simply rest on the tips of their fingers.
 The challenge is for the children to lower the hoop to the ground without dropping it.
 To make this more challenging, you can place communication constraints on the children—no talking or limited talking, for example.
-See this YouTube video for a demonstration.
+Watch the video for a demonstration.

 This activity is good for encouraging kids to mix it up.
 Students mill about the room saying, in a quiet voice, “Mingle, mingle, mingle.”
 Then, the teacher calls out a group size, for example, groups of three.
 Students must break into groups of that size.
 The goal is to form different groups of individuals every time.
 If a person tries to join a group with whom they have already partnered, they must find a different group.
 After a few rounds, the process may take a bit of rearranging.

 This is a fun name game that requires quick thinking!
 Students stand in a large circle.
 One student comes to the middle.
 That student walks around the inside of the circle, stops in front of one person, and gives them a direction.
 There are four choices: Left = say the name of the person to the left; right = say the name of the person on the right; it = say the name of the person who is it; or self = say one’s own name.
 After the student gives the direction, they say “bumpity-ump-bump-bump!” out loud.
 The student who was given the direction races to say the name of the correct person before the student finishes the phrase.
 If they can’t, they’re the next person on the inside of the circle.